Gemma-yau/weeee/README.md

 - `Start a New Game (N)` --> start a new game (with a different board)

 ## Features 🫵🏻
 1. The integers around the boards are generated randomly in each round.  *(Generation of random game sets)*

 2. We used *int next* to access the number that should be connected next.
 The value of *next* will be increased by 1 after every successful connection. *string status* is used to end the game if the player wins/loses/quits and it will also be changed in case the player makes an invalid movement or incorrect connection.  *(Data structures for storing game status)*

-3. We used a vector to store all the dots that have been used / connected, to prevent the usage of the same dot twice and the player will win once the size of the vector equals to the total number of dots.
+3. We used a vector to store all the dots that have been used / connected, to prevent the usage of the same dot twice and the player will win once the size of the vector equals to the total number of dots. *(Dynamic memory management)*
-4.
+4. *(File input/output)*
+5. Functions are stored in different files *(Program codes in multiple files)*